10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

-Even if you ever used WordPress to design and launch a website, there are common WordPress mistakes you should avoid.
+Even if you have ever used WordPress to design and launch a website, there are common WordPress mistakes you should avoid.

 Let me start at the very beginning.